kablamo/mvp.kablamo.org/page/basics/hello/index.markdown

 #### strict and warnings

-Its considered bad form if you don't [use](https://perldoc.perl.org/functions/use.html) [strict](https://perldoc.perl.org/strict.html) and [warnings](https://perldoc.perl.org/warnings.html) in all your code.
+It's considered bad form if you don't [use](https://perldoc.perl.org/functions/use.html) [strict](https://perldoc.perl.org/strict.html) and [warnings](https://perldoc.perl.org/warnings.html) in all your code.